Edhet/rust-prog/README.md

 CLI calculator with a primitive string processing.

+## minesweeper.rs

+A minesweeper game on a 4x4 fixed grid.

+> The game has issues on running on debug mode due to a overflow in usize index on the bomb detection function.

 ## cat_tamagotchi.rs

 Tamagotchi clone in 'turns' for practicing usage of enums and structs.